jar398/eol_website/doc/trait-schema.md

 The following properties provide such scope qualifiers.
 The property values are text for the web site to use; the text is derived from ontology terms that are not stored.
-Those terms can be found in `Metadata` nodes that repeat the expression of this qualifying information.
+Those terms can be found in `MetaData` nodes that repeat the expression of this qualifying information.

 * `statistical_method` property [more documentation needed]